Lower bounds for adiabatic quantum algorithms by quantum speed limits: Concluding remarks

-{\bf {Concluding remarks.\textemdash}} We have shown that for a wide class of adiabatic quantum algorithms, in which Eq.\ (\ref{eq: final Hamiltonian of projector like condition}) holds, nontrivial lower bounds on the runtime of adiabatic algorithms can be estimated by calculating the quantum uncertainty of the final Hamiltonian with respect to the initial state [see Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic})].
-It is not possible to obtain a runtime estimation from conventional spectral gap analysis that is smaller than the necessary runtime derived with our method.
-The reason is that our formula is a {\it necessary} condition obeyed by the runtime of adiabatic quantum evolutions.
-Our approach may shed new insight on the design of new adiabatic quantum algorithms.
-For instance, for some adiabatic quantum algorithms with undetermined speedup, one could attempt a deformation of the original algorithm to satisfy the asymptotic property (\ref{eq: final Hamiltonian of projector like condition}), and then apply Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic}) to obtain a lower bound on runtime.
-The runtime of the deformed algorithm thus obtained may be used to estimate the spectral gap of the original algorithm by means of inequalities similar to Weyl's inequalities \cite{Bhatia96,Horn12}.
+We have shown that for a wide class of adiabatic quantum algorithms (AQAs) in which the asymptotic property presented in Eq.\ (\ref{eq: final Hamiltonian of projector like condition}) holds, nontrivial lower bounds on the runtime of adiabatic algorithms can be estimated by calculating the quantum uncertainty of the final Hamiltonian with respect to the initial state [see Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic})].
+A runtime estimation obtained by conventional spectral gap analysis is by no means smaller than the necessary runtime derived using our method.
+The reason is that our formula provides a necessary condition that must be obeyed by the runtime of adiabatic quantum evolution.
+Choosing a specific schedule function or initial Hamiltonian may cause the necessary runtime to be saturated.